-As a man over 40, you are finding that your body and health are changing faster than ever.
+As someone over 40, you are finding that your body and health are changing faster than ever.
 To help strengthen and improve your overall health you are working out 3 to 5 days a week, you are getting at least 2.5 hours of moderate aerobic activity in during your busy week, you get eight-plus hours of sleep a night, and in addition, you are eating all the right foods.

 But, let me ask you, have you thought about not eating at all?
 I am talking about fasting.

 (NOTE: This article on fasting is not intended for children nor teens).

 Fasting is when you completely stop eating solid foods for a predetermined timeframe.
 This could be a few hours, a few days, or a couple of weeks.
 While you may not eat solid foods during your fast, you still may want to take in liquids such as water, coffee, and tea.
 Read my blog on Get Healthy with 12 Possible Benefits of Green Tea.

 If you are new to fasting then you perhaps have several questions.
 This article will provide you with the answers and help you get started fasting safely and correctly.